NeelBhowmik/efficient-compact-fire-detection-cnn/README.md

 ## Abstract:

-_"—Automatic visual fire detection is used to complement traditional fire detection sensor systems (smoke/heat).
+_" Automatic visual fire detection is used to complement traditional fire detection sensor systems (smoke/heat).
 In this work, we investigate different Convolutional Neural Network (CNN) architectures and their variants for the nontemporal real-time bounds detection of fire pixel regions in video (or still) imagery.
 Two reduced complexity compact CNN architectures (NasNet-A-OnFire and ShuffleNetV2-OnFire) are proposed through experimental analysis to optimise the computational efficiency for this task.
 The results improve upon the current state-of-the-art solution for fire detection, achieving an accuracy of 95% for full-frame binary classification and 97% for superpixel localisation.
 We notably achieve a classification speed up by a factor of 2.3× for binary classification and 1.3× for superpixel localisation, with runtime of 40 fps and 18 fps respectively, outperforming prior work in the field presenting an efficient, robust and real-time solution for fire region detection.
 Subsequent implementation on low-powered devices (Nvidia Xavier-NX, achieving 49 fps for full-frame classification via ShuffleNetV2-OnFire) demonstrates our architectures are suitable for various real-world deployment applications."_

 [[Thomson, Bhowmik, Breckon, In Proc.
 International Conference on Machine Learning Applications, IEEE, 2020](https://breckon.org/toby/publications/papers/thompson20fire.pdf)]